pryre/mantis/mantis_target_detector_rod/README.md

-# mantis_target_detector_rod
+# mantis_target_detector_baton
-A node to detect a ball and estimate its pose
+A node to detect a baton and estimate its pose